Aerial view of a free-range piggery paddock. This piggery uses the circular system.

 A free-range piggery is a one in which the pig herd is rotated on pastures or cropland (e.g. sows are mated and farrow in paddocks, piglets are weaned and grown out in paddocks).
 There are variations to the production system on some farms (e.g. growers may be finished in shelters).
 Free-range pigs are typically kept in distinct groups based on age, sex, size, and stage of pregnancy.
 They receive the majority of their nutritional needs from prepared feed, with pasture or forage as supplementary feed.
 'Free-range' implies that animals are not confined in enclosures - they may be fed in a shed, but normally have free access to paddocks.
 Pig meat products are typically targeted toward niche markets.

 Under Queensland's Environmental Protection Act 1994, pig keeping is considered to be an environmentally relevant activity.
-As defined in the Environmental Protection Regulation 2008, pig keeping consists of keeping 21 or more standard pig units (SPU) of pigs.
-Keeping more than 21 SPU can only be carried out in Queensland on land where a development approval is in place.
-The operator of a pig keeping activity must also hold a registration certificate.
+As defined in the Environmental Protection Regulation 2008, pig keeping consists of keeping of more than 400 standard pig units (SPU) of pigs.
+Keeping more than 400 SPU can only be carried out in Queensland on land where a development approval is in place and where the operator of the pig keeping activity holds an environmental authority issued under the Environmental Protection Act 1994.

 Free-range herds generally have lower set-up costs, but are slightly less productive in terms of weight gain per unit of food consumed (e.g. sows will eat more to compensate for the uncontrolled temperatures and there is greater potential for feed wastage) and a larger proportion of labour input is required.